Skip to main content

 • Two FilePath objects with the same base directory key and relative path have the same memo key

-• Moving the entire project directory doesn't invalidate memoization, as long as you re-register with the same key
+• Moving the entire project directory doesn't invalidate memoization, as long as the same base directory key is used

 For connector-specific usage (e.g., register_base_dir), see the individual connector documentation like Local File System.